The Warframes the Tenno use, from Ash to Mirage.

 - Last Chance Hit Point: In a variation, Hildryn's passive grants her 'shield gating', which prevents a hit that takes out her shields from affecting her health and grants her a period of Mercy Invincibility when it happens.
 Damage to her overshields is likewise insulated from her regular shields.

 - Mechanically Unusual Class: While others have experimented with alternate resources, Hildryn is the first Warframe to lack an energy pool entirely.
 Her abilities instead draw directly from her shields, which are significantly greater than any other frame's.
 Collecting energy orbs directly refills her shields.
+This means she is relatively immune to the Magnetic debuffs used by certain enemies and traps; her energy pool is unaffected and instead only takes greater shield damage than normal if she is hit by them.

 - Mighty Glacier: Her ability to constantly recharge her shields while blasting away with her Balefire Chargers makes her a walking tank who can strip away her foes defensive before mowing them down.
 As a consequence, she lacks mobility options beyond parkour and Aegis Storm leaves her moving at a slow pace.
 Her Balefire Chargers also have extremely high base damage that's kept in check by their slow firing speed and travel time.